-- 8.2.1 The reforestation program, which is part of the AOP, shall be submitted: - a) Before March 1 for silviculture operations commencing between May 1 and October 31, or - b) Before September 1 for silviculture operations commencing between November 1 and April 30, or - c) As otherwise specified in an FMA, or at a time agreed to by Alberta. - 8.2.2 Harvest areas (openings) shall be clearly identified.
-E.g. maps, spatial files, or delineation on the ground through visual markings.

-8.2.3 The reforestation program shall include the following components and information:

-- a) Opening number and Silviculture Prescription; - b) Proposed Silviculture Treatment Schedule; - c) Maps as requested by Alberta; and - d) Proposed blocks for declaration in lieu of survey and re-treatment.

-a.
-Opening number and Silviculture Prescription
+- 8.2.1 The reforestation program, which is part of the AOP, shall be submitted before May 1 of each year unless otherwise approved by Alberta. - 8.2.2 Harvest areas (openings) shall be clearly identified.
+E.g. maps, spatial files, or delineation on the ground through visual markings. - 8.2.3 The reforestation program shall include the following components and information: - a) Opening number and Silviculture Prescription, - b) Proposed Silviculture Treatment Schedule, - c) Maps as requested by Alberta, and - d) Proposed blocks for declaration in lieu of survey and re-treatment. - a) Opening number and Silviculture Prescription